 To configure widget settings

-Here, you can enable Chat in the widget, choose colors for some widget elements, position the widget on the page, and select launcher button text.
+Here, you can enable Chat in the Web Widget (Classic), choose colors for some widget elements, position the widget on the page, and select launcher button text.
 Remember that some of these settings impact the widget appearance as a whole – not just the Chat elements.

 You can customize the top title, avatar, display title and byline in the Chat window and Concierge, as well as the Chat badge image and background color.